jacobbo/WebEye/WebCameraControl/ReadMe.txt

 The repository has the following structure.

-1. DSUtils is a set of utilities to work with a DirectShow capture graph.
+1. DirectShowFacade is a set of utilities to work with a DirectShow capture graph.

 2. WPF
     2.1.
 WebCameraControl is a WPF version of the control.